tlswg/tls-subcerts/draft-ietf-tls-subcerts.md

 ## Revocation of Delegated Credentials

 Delegated credentials do not provide any additional form of early revocation.
-Since it is short lived, the expiry of the delegated credential would revoke the credential.
-Revocation of the long term private key that signs the delegated credential also implicitly revokes the delegated credential.
+Since it is short lived, the expiry of the delegated credential revokes the credential.
+Revocation of the long term private key that signs the delegated credential (from the end-entity certificate) also implicitly revokes the delegated credential.

 ## Interactions with Session Resumption